 “I am running for national president; I will make a difference.
 We have great opportunities and must make the best of them.
 We need to seek and attain grants from government, private industry and corporations.
 Together we can strengthen our certification process, expand our accreditation program, enhance and grow our culinary competition platform, provide outstanding educational events, offer assistance to those in need, and more.
 We need to do this with fairness and equity—for all our members, potential members and the industry.
 I will be honored by the opportunity to serve.”

-David Ivey-Soto, MBA, CEC, CCA has diverse industry experience of over twenty-five years in fourteen countries on five continents has provided him with insights into the foodservice industry and the experience to share his expertise.
-He is a former National Secretary of the American Culinary Federation serving on its Board of Directors.
+David Ivey-Soto, MBA, CEC, CCA, has diverse foodservice experience serving in fourteen countries on five continents which has provided him with insights into the foodservice industry and the experience to share his expertise.
+Chef David is a former National Secretary of the American Culinary Federation serving on its Board of Directors.

-Before starting his companies, Chef David was the Training Development Manager at UniPro Foodservice, Inc. There his responsibilities included instructing menu management programs, designed to assist both the operator and the distributor sales representative in understanding the importance of the menu and how it relates to profitability.
-He was also charged with helping to develop and implement a series of training programs for the foodservice industry.
+David Ivey-Soto created programs as the Training Development Manager at UniPro Foodservice, Inc. His responsibilities included instructing menu management programs designed to assist both the operator and the distributor sales representative in understanding the importance of the menu and how it relates to profitability.
+He also developed and implemented a series of training programs for the foodservice industry.

-David lives in Alexandria, Va., with his wife Lisa Ivey.
+Chef David lives in Alexandria, VA with his wife, Lisa Ivey, and their dog, Frijolita.